PCS Meaning

 Q: Can I choose where I PCS?

-A: Requests are sometimes allowed, but ultimately, the military holds the final say—roll with the adventure!
+A: Requests are sometimes allowed (it’s often called a “dream sheet”), but ultimately, the military holds the final say—roll with the adventure!

 Q: What if I don’t want to move?